-Date Week Outcome/Material Covered References Jan.
-27 4 Perception and communication Collage 1.
-What is perception?
+Date Week Outcome/Material Covered References Sept.
+6 4 Perception and communication Collage What is perception?
 Explain this in your own words.
-Give examples to illustrate this. pp. 96-107 discusses some of the influences on perception.
-How does the following influence your perception as a student nurse? a.
-Culture the culture of hospitals and health care givers the culture of student nurses b.
-Social roles - What is your role as a student nurse and as a guest (non-employee) in the hospital?
-How does your role affect what you notice and how you interpret and evaluate it? c.
-Cognitive abilities - Assess your own cognitive complexity and person perception.
+Give examples to illustrate this. pp. 83-107 discusses some of the influences on perception.
+How does the following influence your perception as a student nurse?
+A. Culture the culture of hospitals and health care givers the culture of student nurses B. Social roles - What is your role as a student nurse and as a guest (non-employee) in the hospital?
+How does your role affect what you notice and how you interpret and evaluate it?
+C. Cognitive abilities - Assess your own cognitive complexity and personal perception.
 How do they influence how you perceive your patients, their family members, your clinical instructor, the nursing staff, etc.?
-2. Some guidelines are given for improving perception and communication (begins p.
+Some guidelines are given for improving perception and communication (begins p.
 107).
 The guideline "all perceptions are subjective" means there is no clear right or wrong and there is no truth.
 What are your views about the above statement?
-Emotions and communication 1. p.
+Emotions and communication p.
 123 - Complete and mark the EQ quiz.
-How does your EQ score relate to your perception of your own emotional intelligence?
-2. pp. 148-152 - What are some of the reasons for ineffective expression of emotions?
-3. pp. 152-159 - These pages outline some guidelines to communicate emotions effectively.
-Which of these guidelines do you think you can R Wood & Henry.
+How does your EQ score relate to your perception of your own emotional intelligence? pp. 148-152 - What are some of the reasons for ineffective expression of emotions? pp. 152-159 - These pages outline some guidelines to communicate emotions effectively.
+Which of these guidelines do you think you can or do currently use?
+R Wood & Henry.
 Chapter 3 and Chapter 4.
+In Chapter 3 read pp. 82-95. p.
+96, read "Concept at a Glance," There are several factors that influence our perceptions."
+If you do not understand any part of this, read the corresponding sections on pp. 96-106.
+Read pp. 107-119 and all of Chapter 4.